 So, in the next couple of days or so, I will share with you some of the things we are doing during the holiday season, and if you aren’t here, or can’t partake in some of the fun going on, I hope, as is always my wish at any season, that you will decide to celebrate it here next year.

 Today we headed to Grand Central Station.
-You know, the same place I wrote about when I told you about the awesome marketplace they have there (back in the day when I used to hide behind my words and write in third person).
+You know, the same place I wrote about when I told you about the awesome marketplace they have there.
 Well, Grand Central Station has a few things going on during the holidays.
-I made a brief mention of it on NY Metropolista, but our real life adventure was way more fun.
+I made a brief mention of it on NY Metropolista, but our real-life adventure was way more fun.

 We started off by visiting the Holiday Fair.
 It wasn’t too crowded.
-Very colorful and a lot of hand made products and products made with natural materials, which made each gift very crafty and unique.
+Very colorful and a lot of handmade products and products made with natural materials, which made each gift very crafty and unique.
 One of my favorite booths was the Ka Kee Organics booth.
 Such cute little outfits and toys.
-I immediately thought about my little nephew out in Austin, TX and all the cute little things I could get him from there.
-Check them out, sweet, sweet selection of clothing, toys for both baby and pet.
-My kids discovered a plush toy called Art Plush, which are toys inspired by the art of many famous artists such as Keith Haring, John Pollock, Jean Dubuffett, and more.
+I immediately thought about my little nephew out in Austin, TX, and all the cute little things I could get him from there.

 We soon started feeling hungry.
 A lot of people don’t know this, but Grand Central’s Food Court is the best food court in the city.
 This is because the vendors are from some of the best eateries in town.
 From Junior’s Cheesecake to Manhattan Chili Company to Cafe Spice, this is such great food that we often just go there, because it’s all the great stuff in one location.
 But our absolute favorite place with the kids is Two Boots.
 There are several locations throughout the city, and I have to say it is one of the most kid-friendly pizza joints I know, and man is the pizza delicious!